-As part of a hosting outsourcing agreement with T-Systems, all important high-availability systems (e.g. SAP ERP) have been transferred to a T-Systems data processing center as a private cloud solution, where they are run as an laaS solution.
+As part of a hosting agreement with T-Systems, business-critical systems (e.g., SAP ERP) have been transferred to a high-availability, geo-redundant T-Systems data processing center as a private cloud solution, where they are run as an laaS solution.
 A corresponding ISAE 3402 Type II Report has been submitted for these services that confirms proper operation and does not identify any material risks.
+There were no data processing center outages with an effect on operations in the past year, which means that availability is 100% (apart from planned standard maintenance work).